Juvenile Dependency

 After removal from the home, the state will likely evaluate the child, including conducting medical and mental health examinations.

-Where the child lives will be based on the best interests of the child.
-There is generally a preference for placing the child with a relative who can provide a healthy, safe environment and will respect the judge’s orders (including not allowing you to have unsupervised visitation with your child).
+The child’s living situation will be based on their own best interests.
+There is generally a preference for placing the child with a caregiver who is a relative who can provide a healthy, safe environment and will respect the judge’s orders (including not allowing you to have unsupervised visitation with your child).
 Relatives may include grandparents, aunts, uncles, siblings, step-family, and others.

 Returning Home After Juvenile Dependency

-Family courts prioritize reunification with the family, as long as it is safe for the child.
-To achieve this, a judge may place conditions on you.
-This may include seeking substance abuse and/or mental health treatment, taking parenting classes, and getting help with public benefits.
+Family courts prioritize reunification with the family as long as it is safe for the child.
+To achieve family reunification, a judge may place conditions on you.
+This may include seeking substance abuse and mental health treatment, taking parenting classes, and getting help with public benefits.

-The court may also order regular hearings to check in on you and your child to make sure you are providing a safe environment.
-During these hearings, the court will determine if your child should stay at home or return to protective custody.
+The court may also order regular hearings to monitor you and your child and ensure a safe environment.
+During these hearings, the court will determine whether your child should stay home or return to protective custody.

 Eventually, you may need to attend a permanency hearing to determine if your child can remain at home for good or if your parental rights will be terminated and the child will be adopted.